Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2025/aspose-pdf-for-net-25-03-release-notes.md

     Console.WriteLine(result.SignaturesCoverage);
 }
 ```

 {{< /tab >}}
 {{< /tabs >}}

-Bates numbering is used in the legal, medical, and business fields in some countries to place identifying numbers and/or date/time-marks on images and documents.
+Bates numbering is used in the legal, medical, and business fields in some countries to place identifying numbers and/or date/time marks on images and documents.
 For example, it is added during the discovery stage of preparations for trial or when identifying business receipts.
 This process provides identification, protection, and automatic consecutive numbering.
-Starting from version 25.3 we supports automated adding of the Bates numbering.
+Starting from version 25.3, we support automated Bates numbering adding.
 This feature is logged as PDFNET-50072 in our issue tracker.
 To add a Bates numbering artifact to a document, call the `AddBatesNumbering(BatesNArtifact batesNArtifact)` extension method on the `PageCollection`, passing the `BatesNArtifact` object as a parameter:

 {{< tabs tabID="1" tabTotal="2" tabName1=".NET Core 3.1" tabName2=".NET 8" >}}
 {{< tab tabNum="1" >}}

 ```csharp
 // For complete examples and data files, visit https://github.com/aspose-pdf/Aspose.PDF-for-.NET private static void AddBatesNArtifact()